 Options to consider

-1. If the person is presenting an immediate risk of danger to themselves or others
+• Call 9-1-1 - If the person is presenting an immediate risk of danger to themselves or others.
+(To request a wellness check if you are unsure of someone’s current safety.)

 The Lifeline is available 24 hours a day, 7 days a week.
 People may call for themselves or for a loved one who is struggling.
 Trained crisis workers are available to talk, assess the level of risk, and develop a plan to help keep the person safe.